simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `is_display_object_container` function docstring

-Set the validation to check a specified argument's type is a container of a display object instance.<hr>
+Set a validation to check a specified argument's type is a container of a display object instance.<hr>

 **[Parameters]**